 - While several states have enacted laws prohibiting hunting of wildlife "from motor vehicles," it is unclear and untested whether such laws would apply to cases of "whacking," where hunters actually use the motor vehicle itself as a weapon to injure, incapacitate and kill animals.
-Given the recent occurrences in Wyoming and the use of snowmobiles to chase, hunt and kill predators in neighboring Montana and Idaho, the SAW Act will make it clear that these actions will not be tolerated in a civilized society. - Responsible sportsmen have accepted and many supported other prohibitions on

-- grossly unethical forms of killing of wildlife such as chasing and hunting them from aircraft and the baiting of waterfowl.
-In 1969, NBC showed a documentary entitled "The Wolf Men," in which there were several scenes depicting the slaughtering of wolves and other animals from aircrafts.
-This resulted in a public outcry for government intervention, and in 1971 Congress enacted the Airborne Hunting Act.
-That effort was shepherded to passage by the late Congressman John Dingell, a lifelong hunter and former board member of the National Rifle Association. - Hunting Act in 1971 after it was documented These practices are an affront to any notion of ethical or fair chase hunting, or Teddy Roosevelt introduced the concept of "fair chase" in hunting in 1893, and it's become a norm in the sport.
-The notion is embedded in social contracts such as the North American Model of Wildlife Conservation, which includes the tenet that "wildlife may only be killed for a legitimate, non-frivolous purpose."
+Given the recent occurrences in Wyoming and the use of snowmobiles to chase, hunt and kill predators in neighboring Montana and Idaho, the SAW Act will make it clear that these actions will not be tolerated in a civilized society. - Responsible sportsmen have accepted and many have supported - other prohibitions on grossly unethical forms of killing wildlife, such as chasing and hunting them from aircraft and the baiting of waterfowl.
+In 1969, NBC showed a documentary entitled The Wolf Men, in which several scenes depicted the slaughtering of wolves and other animals from aircraft.
+This resulted in a public outcry for government intervention, and in 1971, Congress enacted the Airborne Hunting Act.
+That effort was shepherded to passage by the late Congressman John Dingell, a lifelong hunter and former board member of the National Rifle Association. - These practices are an affront to any notion of ethical or "fair chase" hunting, the concept of which Teddy Roosevelt introduced in 1893 and which has become the norm in the sport.
+The notion is further embedded in social contracts such as the North American Model of Wildlife Conservation, which includes the tenet that "wildlife may only be killed for a legitimate, non-frivolous purpose."